Zel-hub7/Hey-Microverse/README.md

-#Microverse Project 1
+# Microverse Project
-My first Microverse Project about adding linters to my github
+my first Microverse Project and it is about adding html and css linters to our project.